-- Lead course faculty will notify the Assistant Dean of Undergraduate Programs within three (3) working days when a student qualifies for placement into the SSPP program. - The Assistant Dean of Undergraduate Programs will have face-to-face communication with the student to inform them of the placement into the SSPP program. - Lead course faculty will formulate remedial work assignments for the student for the course in which the student met the criteria.
-More than one course and more than one lead course faculty may be involved. - Lead course faculty will serve as the Mentor for the student while completing the assigned remedial course work and direct the type of remedial work to be completed, along with the schedule for submission. - The SSPP Coordinator will follow the student throughout their time in the SSPP program and will schedule required meetings. - If the student is in the SSPP program at the end of the Fall semester, the student will be required to complete and submit each course's assigned remedial work prior to the start of the Spring semester in order to progress in the nursing program. - If the student is in the SSPP program at the end of the Spring semester, the student will be required to complete and submit each course's assigned remedial work by the end of May in order to progress in the nursing program. - As the student progresses to the next semester, there will be a one-to-one relationship in meeting the SSPP assignment requirements.
-If the student is participating in SSPP in a nonclinical course, then the next semester, the student will participate in one non-clinical course's SSPP assignments.
-If the student is participating in SSPP in a clinical course, then the next semester, the student course's SSPP assignments.
-Selection of the courses for the student to continue the SSPP assignments will be determined by the Assistant Dean of Undergraduate Programs (ADUG).
+- Lead course faculty will notify the Dean within three (3) working days when a student qualifies for placement into the SSPP program. - Lead course faculty will formulate remedial work assignments for the student for the course in which the student met the criteria.
+More than one course and more than one lead course faculty may be involved. - Lead course faculty will serve as the Mentor for the student while completing the assigned remedial course work and direct the type of remedial work to be completed, along with the schedule for submission. - The SSPP Coordinator will follow the student throughout their time in the SSPP program and will schedule required meetings. - If the student is in the SSPP program at the end of the Fall semester, the student will be required to complete and submit each course's assigned remedial work prior to the start of the Spring semester in order to progress in the nursing program. - If the student is in the SSPP program at the end of the Spring semester, the student will be required to complete and submit each course's assigned remedial work by the end of May in order to progress in the nursing program. - If the student is participating in SSPP in a non-clinical course, then the next semester, the student will participate in one non-clinical course's SSPP assignments. - If the student is participating in SSPP in a clinical course, then the next semester, the student will participate in one clinical course's SSPP assignments. - Selection of the courses for the student to continue the SSPP assignments will be determined by the Dean of the School of Nursing.